Ethical consumption

 Figure 1

 Can buying products strategically be an effective way to improve the outcomes I care about in the world?
 An interesting meeting point of applied moral philosophy and economics.
 What kind of cost-effectiveness can we expect from this intervention?
-I will use veganism here as an example, but to my mind, many individual interventions for societal problems are subject to a similar analysis.
+I will use veganism here as an example, but many individual interventions for societal problems are subject to a similar analysis.

-tl;dr I am generally skeptical of ROI of ethical consumption and would start trying to make the world better in one of the many other ways I can do so.
+tl;dr I am generally skeptical of the ROI of ethical consumption and would start trying to make the world better in one of the many other ways I can do so.
 However, this is not to say that ethical consumption is pointless; nor that it is harmful if it does not displace those other higher-ROI activities.
-However, it is demonstrably hard to evaluate the net good, and has certain risks.
+However, it is demonstrably hard to evaluate the net good and has certain risks.

 Connection: Faking it until you make it, or just faking it?.